under-Peter/OMEinsum.jl/docs/src/autodiff.md

 ```
 This built-in automatic differentiation is designed for tensor contractions and is more efficient than the general-purpose automatic differentiation tools.

+For complex valued tensors, the automatic differentiation is defined in a convention that treat the real and imaginary parts as independent variables.

 ## Using Zygote
 The backward rule for the basic einsum operation is ported to the [`ChainRulesCore`](https://github.com/JuliaDiff/ChainRulesCore.jl), which is used by the `Zygote` package.
 Zygote is a source-to-source automatic differentiation tool that can be used to compute the gradient of an einsum expression.